NUDelta/ce-platform/README.md

 1. `Meteor.call(“freshDatabase")`
 2. `Meteor.call("createTestUsers")`

-Ensure `host = "https://staging-ce-platform.herokuapp.com"` is uncommented in `simulatelocations.py`, and the other `host` definitions are commented.
+Next, ensure `host = "https://staging-ce-platform.herokuapp.com"` is uncommented in `simulatelocations.py`, and the other `host` definitions are commented.

 Then, log in to [mhub.com](mhub.com) using the CE account credentials and navigate to the `users` collection within the `staging-ce-platform` database.
 Record the three `_id` values created for each test user.

 Lastly, run `python simulatelocations.py`, adding the `_id` values at the end.
 For example, `python simulatelocations.py ZrCZFhtfDStrXBGF2 K9ruF6p3uyrs7joR9 R7qfjYMJvyao8W2gN`.

 ##### Notes